z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 zsdcc / newlib / **am9511 - 14.5 seconds**

 `zcc +rc2014 -subtype=cpm -DPRINTF -SO3 --max-allocs-per-node400000 --fsigned-char fasta.c -o fasta --am9511 -create-app`

-To compare to the standardised results (Z80 @ 4MHz), the times must be multiplied by 1.8432.

 #### n-body